jasl/vibe_photos_v4/docs/MODELS.md

 - Detect "things" (phone, laptop, pizza, document, MacBook Pro 14, etc.).
 - Provide bounding boxes and initial labels for later re-ranking with SigLIP.

-**M1 baseline detector**
+**M1 baseline detector (implemented, optional)**

-For M1, detection is **optional**.
-If implemented, use **OWL-ViT** as a CPU-friendly starting point:
+For M1, detection is **optional** but already integrated behind configuration flags.
+The current implementation uses **OWL-ViT** as a pragmatic starting
+point:

 - Backend: `owlvit`
 - Model: `google/owlvit-base-patch32`

+Detection is controlled by:

+- `models.detection.enabled` and related fields in `config/settings.yaml`.
+- `pipeline.run_detection` in `config/settings.yaml`.

 Later milestones may introduce **Grounding DINO** (for example `GroundingDINO_SwinT_OGC`) as the default when a GPU is available.
 The detector MUST be pluggable via configuration so swapping backends does not change the rest of the pipeline.

 **Interface (for Coding AI)**